zestyai/engineering-test-backend/README.md

 ```
 python routes.py
 ```
-When the app is running you can visit http://127.0.0.1:5000/display/[property_id] in your browser (you will have to supply a property id) or you can use `curl` or similar to make a request to the display route.
+When the app is running you can visit `http://127.0.0.1:5000/display/<property_id>` in your browser (you will have to supply a property id).
+When you visit this route it will download the image.
+This could be changed to directly display the image, but the instructions were to "return the image in a format suitable for display in a browser", so this returns a JPEG.